Two slits spaced 0.260 mm apart are 0.900 m from a screen and ill... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Two slits spaced 0.260 mm apart are 0.900 m from a screen and illuminated by coherent light of wavelength 660 nm.
 The intensity at the center of the central maximum 1u = 0°2 is I0.
-What is the distance on the screen from the center of the central maximum (b) to the point where the intensity has fallen to I0>2?
+What is the distance on the screen from the center of the central maximum (a) to the first minimum

 Verified Solution